-Municipal bond funds have seen net inflows of approximately \$55.4 billion year to date that has contributed to strong performance in the muni market, although recent inflation concerns may put a damper on ongoing inflows.
-Since the last bonding capacity analysis presented at the May 2021 meeting, the municipal yield curve has increased across the entire curve.
-On the short-end of the tax-exempt AAA MMD yield curve (within 10 years), rates have increased 7-19 bps while on the medium- to long-end of the curve (11+ years), yields have increased 9-16 bps.
-The US Treasury curve has flattened since the last bonding capacity meeting with the spread between the 2-30 year, 3-30 year, 5-30 year and 10-30 year having decreased from 213, 196, 143 & 67 bps to 180, 157, 111 & 56 bps, respectively.
-Rates from year 1-5 increased by 3-18 basis points, but years 10-30 of the UST curve has decreased by 10-21 basis points.
-New issue supply in the municipal market thus far in 2021 has averaged approximately \$5.0 billion per week, with taxable issuance representing 24.3% of all muni bonds issued this year.
+Municipal bond funds have seen net inflows of approximately \$25.5 billion year to date that has contributed to ongoing strong performance in the muni market.
+Since the last bonding capacity analysis presented at the October 2020 meeting, the municipal yield curve has decreased generally but has also continued to flatten as the short-end of the yield curve has been mixed with increases and decreases in different maturities, and the long-end of the curve falling significantly due to increased demand on the short-end.
+On the medium- to long-end of the tax-exempt MMD curve (11+ years), yields have decreased by an average of 14 basis points while within 10 years, rates have increased an average of 2 basis points (but the 1- and 2-year maturities have actually decreased by about 8 basis points).
+Stimulus measures and inflation fears have caused US Treasury rates to increase faster than market expectations causing market participants to adjust their expectation higher.
+The Treasury curve has increased and steepened since the last bonding capacity meeting with the spread between the 1 year and 30 year increasing from 146 bps to 225 bps.
+Rates in year 1 has decreased by 8 basis points, but the remaining of the UST curve has increased by 1-84 basis points.
+New issue supply in the municipal market thus far in 2021 has averaged approximately \$8.2 billion per week, with taxable issuance representing 25.2% of all muni bonds issued this year.